 Care & Accommodation

-Options Barton offers a flexible package and can provide everything from ad hoc respite breaks through to full 52 week care and education.
+Options Barton offers a flexible package of care and education including weekly or termly boarding, as well as 52 weeks per year.
+We are able to offer residential placements for children who attend Barton School as well as offering placements to children who receive education elsewhere.
 This integrated offering is more suited to children who generally have a high level of need and associated emotional and behavioural difficulties.

-Offered alongside or independently from education, Options Barton accommodates children and young people both male female aged between 8 and 19 years of age, with stays between 1 night and 52 weeks per year.
+Offered alongside or independently from education, Options Barton accommodates children and young people both male female aged between 8 and 19 years of age, with stays up to 52 weeks per year.

 The service provides a caring, structured and homely environment, providing a person centred holistic approach.
 Each young person follows their own specifically designed programme to reach their aspirations, in an atmosphere of high expectations, where they are valued for themselves.
 The overall objective is to create the ideal conditions for each to succeed, to the maximum of their potential, to prepare for living as independently as possible and fulfilling adult life.
 Emphasis is given to developing social and life skills including recreational and leisure skills, both within the home and outside.
 For those that also attend Options Education, keyworkers liaise closely with all staff to provide an extended curriculum and consistency in approach throughout the child’s life.